 The Society accounts for contributions as required by the Not-For-Profit Topic of the Financial Accounting Standards Board Accounting Standards Codification.
 In accordance with this guidance, unconditional contributions are recognized when pledged.
-Conditional promises to give are recognized when the conditions on which they depend are substantially met.
+Conditional promises to give are recognized when the conditions on which they depend are met.
 Gifts of cash and other assets are reported with donor restricted support if they are received with donor stipulations that limit the use of the donated assets.

 The Society recognizes program fees revenue from merchandise sales, adoptions, and clinic services at the time of the sale, adoption, or service performed.
-There were no amounts included with accounts receivable that were related to accounting for contracts with customers at December 31, 2022 and 2021.